YOUR VENUE MANAGER

-Once the party has begun, responsibilities of the event staff include anything from monitoring and restocking the bathrooms to cleaning up any spills.
-The venue manager may have to return children to their parents, or may have to remind smoking guests to use the smoking area provided.
+Once the party has begun, responsibilities of the Venue Manager's staff may include anything from monitoring and restocking the bathrooms to cleaning up any spills.
+The Venue Manager may remind the Person in Charge to have the Child Wrangler return children to their parents, or may have to remind the Person in Charge to have smoking guests use the smoking area provided.

-The manager will also put out any “fires” that come up regarding the venue and vendors.
+The Venue Manager will also put out any “fires” that come up regarding the venue and vendors.
 Our security will help the wedding party if any difficulties arise with “overserved guests”, to include arranging transportation home and the removal of their vehicle.

 WRAPPING IT UP

-Toward the end of the event, the on-site manager will make sure that the DJ or band ends their set by the time specified (10:00 PM).
+Toward the end of the event, the Venue Manager will make sure that the DJ or band ends their set by the time specified (10:00 PM).

-An on-site manager will make sure that every vendor leaves with everything they are responsible for.
-The vendors must check out with the manager at the end of the night to be sure they cleaned up their belongings, removed all trash, and leave the property before the end of the rental period.
+The Venue Manager will make sure that every vendor leaves with everything they are responsible for.
+The vendors must check out with the Venue Manager at the end of the night to be sure they cleaned up their belongings, removed all trash, and leave the property before the end of the rental period.

 THE DAY AFTER

-The manager will walk through the entire property and take pictures and document any changes or damages from the event.
+The Venue Manager will walk through the entire property and take pictures and document any changes or damages from the event.
 They will be the last person at the property and will lock up the house after the event.

 A cleaning staff is brought in the morning following the event to clean the estate, so when the potential clients arrives for their tour later, they come to tour a spotless venue.

-After the event the manager takes care of any outstanding vendor issues.
+After the event the Venue Manager takes care of any outstanding vendor issues.
 If there were any damages, they will assess them and handle all insurance claims.